 This IOC is provided for sub-classing only.
 This IOC represents an end point of a link used across a reference point between two network entities.

-The detailed subclassed IOC, e.g. EP_X2, will be defined in E-UTRAN NRM IRP, by inheriting from this EP_RP.
+The detailed subclassed IOC, e.g. EP_NgC, are defined in NR NRM, by inheriting from this EP_RP.

 For naming the subclasses of EP_RP, the following rules shall apply: